Nisodemus/csgo-csmd/README.md

 chmod +x /usr/local/bin/csgo-csmd
 ```

+> __TIP__: If you want to download less bloat from the community servers, you might want to use `cl_downloadfilter` option in your `autoexec.cfg`.
+You can set it to "all", "none" or "nosounds" in order to not filter out any files, filter out all files and filter out sound files respectively.
+Example: `cl_downloadfilter "nosounds"`.

 ## Usage

 1. Find a community server that your client refuses to connect to ("Downloading map <mapname> 0 % / 0 bytes").